 Revivo Wellness Resort in Bali provides you with a path to self-betterment and healing by pampering yourself physically, mentally, and emotionally.

 Expect days full of yoga, fitness classes, spa treatments, and healing workshops.
-When you check-in, you’ll have the option to take a DNA test so the staff can analyze your genetics and understand more about your unique makeup.
+When you check-in, you can take a DNA test so the staff can analyze your genetics and understand more about your unique makeup.

 If you’re looking for luxury resorts on Bali’s south side, REVĪVŌ is top class.

-Como Shambhala Estate is in Begawan Village, a 15-minute drive from Ubud city centre.
+Como Shambhala Estate is in Begawan Village, a 15-minute drive from Ubud city center.
 Surrounded by scenic rice terraces and lush green fields, it’s perfect for a relaxing and detoxing solo experience.

-The retreats and workshops at Como Shambhala Bali centre around yoga and pilates.
+The retreats and workshops at Como Shambhala Bali center around yoga and pilates.
 There is also a daily list of activities for guests to enjoy, with ranges of classes perfect for everyone.